-Education and Support Services for Pregnant and Parenting Students Pregnant and parenting students shall retain the right to participate in any comprehensive school or educational alternative program.
-The classroom setting shall be the preferred instructional strategy unless an alternative is necessary to meet the needs of the student and/or their child.
+Education and Support Services for Pregnant and Parenting Students

+Pregnant and parenting students shall retain the right to participate in the regular education program or an alternative education program.
+The classroom setting shall be the preferred instructional strategy unless an alternative is necessary to meet the needs of the student and/or the student's child.